-Any plants, weeds and remains of an old lawn need to be taken away before you can create a new lawn from grass seed.
+Any plants, weeds and remains of an old lawn need to be taken away before you can create a new lawn by sowing grass seed.
 Either use a sharp spade to lift old turf and plants from the surface, or apply a systemic weedkiller such as Roundup.
 If you choose weedkiller, it will take 3 weeks or so to kill the roots and leaves of the plants.

 A family lawn needs to cope with all sorts of activities.
 Choose a grass seed that will grow into a hardwearing lawn.

 For a really strong, healthy lawn, the grass plants need to be able to send their roots deep into the ground.
 Digging the soil breaks up any compaction and opens up the structure so that water can penetrate and roots can grow.
 The time it takes for grass seed to grow properly will improve.